-Although Psikyo more or less collapsed around 2001, some of its members went on to form X-Nauts (pronounced “Cross-Nauts”), who did the PS2 Cho Aniki game, among other things.
-In 2005, they also resurrected the Sengoku Acelabel for a new PSP game, dubbed Sengoku Cannon.
+Although Psikyo more or less collapsed around 2005, it founds a spiritual successor in X-Nauts (pronounced “Cross-Nauts”), who did the PS2 Cho Aniki game, among other things.
+In 2005, they also resurrected the Sengoku Ace label for a new PSP game, dubbed Sengoku Cannon.

 There are five levels in Sengoku Cannon, less than the previous games, although they are a bit longer, and frankly, a bit on the dull side.
 However, the random stages and branching paths have been completely removed.
 There are four characters to start out with, with two more being unlocked after multiple game completions.
 Strangely, the familiars from Sengoku Blade have been removed, and instead picking up P scrolls will just increase the power of your weapon.